gabrielpacheco23/tape/README.md

 putch
 ```

-This code example prints the letter "A" followed by a newline character.
-Check the examples folder for the implementation using loops.
+Check the examples folder for other implementations using loops.

 ## Build
 To build the executable you must have cargo and rust installed.